Reasons to call your

 Special Care after C-Section

-Do not lift anything heavier than your baby until after your six week check-up.
+Do not lift anything heavier than your baby until after your six week check-up with your Health Care Provider.
 He or she will give you further instructions at that time.
 Do shower during your hospital stay, showering is encouraged, with the dressing removed.
 You do not have to have the clips or stitches out before you can shower.
 Rest when you are tired and focus your attention on yourself and your baby in the first few weeks.

 - Cancer Care Ontario (online), 2015